levaidaniel/kc/README.md

 * compiles and works on \*BSD and Linux
 * editline (libedit) and readline support
 * clean and simple CLI with command and keychain completion
-* comes with a tiny and simple utility which can convert an exported pwsafe database to a kc compatible XML database